 The College of Business offers a minor in entrepreneurship available to the College of Business students only.
 Admission to the program is competitive.
-For graduation, in addition to all other degree requirements, a 2.8 GPA is required in the entrepreneurship courses.
+For graduation, in addition to all other degree requirements, a 3.0 GPA is required in the program requirements.